 After breakfast the next morning, we cycle through narrow cobblestoned alleys of the old town of Kufstein towards the river Inn and from there we take a gravel road which winds through rich green pastures.
 In the afternoon, we cycle along the hillsides of the Kaiser mountains through clear spruce forest.
 Just a slight movement of my index finger on the gear lever and my chain jumps into the next gear making just a very quiet noise.
 I pedal hard and notice how my gravel bike shoots forwards.
 Another gear higher and another – faster and faster I go over the gravel path.
 I am right behind Valentin and I am using his slipstream, I can see his saddle bag swaying from one side to the other, next to me the spruce forest turns into a brown-green wall, in the valley I can hear a stream rushing through the razor-sharp limestone rocks.
 I am enjoying the rush of speed and am wishing for this tour to never end.

-All my little ducklings: a short break at the river Ache in Kitzbühel.
+Ducks join us during a short break by the river in Kitzbühel.

-Cobblestones and narrow alleys: the medieval old town of Kufstein.
+Cobblestones and narrow alleys in the medieval oldtown of Kufstein.

 You can do it!
-Valentin climbing up to the church St. Nikolaus in Ebbs.
+Valentin climbing up to the St. Nikolaus Kirche in Ebbs.

-Selfie with a plaster: Our author Merlin (left) with his mate Valentin (swimming not cycling accident).
+Selfie with a plaster!
+Our reporter Merlin (left) with his friend Valentin (by the way, it was a swimming not a cycling accident).